spartanproj/os/README.md

 `curl https://raw.githubusercontent.com/spartanproj/os/master/install.sh -o install.sh;chmod +x install.sh;./install.sh` - This requires sudo access (only tested on macOS and Debian)!

 - If you want to install on a non-macOS or Debian based system, install these packages: `build-essential bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo nasm qemu`.
-You may need more
+You may need more depending on how minimal your OS is

 ### Authored by [werdl](https://github.com/werdl)